 But you can save this creature if you seek to play a part-

-yes, you alone can save the frog who fueled this work of art.
+yes, you, or two, can save the frog who fueled this work of art.

 No creature should exist in tale or drawing by itself

-Your children’s children shouldn’t need to travel many miles
+nor should your children’s children need to travel many miles

 to see a statue of the frog who brought them many smiles.